Exploring High-Grade Lithium in the Lithium Triangle

 This profile is part of a paid investor education campaign.*

-Lithium Chile Inc (TSXV:LITH) is a resource company currently exploring 15 wholly-owned lithium-rich properties in the Chilean portion of the lithium triangle.
-Located in Northern Chile, the Lithium Chile properties make up a collective 148,500 hectares covering 13 lithium-rich salars and are all located within a 300-kilometer radius of the Atacama salar, which hosts the largest lithium from brine production in the world.
+Lithium Chile Inc (TSXV:LITH, OTC:LTMCF) is a resource company currently exploring 15 wholly-owned lithium-rich properties in the Chilean portion of the lithium triangle.
+Located in Northern Chile, the Lithium Chile properties make up a collective 152,900 hectares, which include 14 salars and 1 laguna.
+The properties are all located within a 300-kilometer radius of the Atacama salar, which hosts the largest lithium from brine production in the world.
 Lithium Chile is currently conducting preliminary exploration activities on four of its properties.

 The lithium triangle is a region that covers areas of Northern Chile, Northwestern Argentina and Southwestern Bolivia and includes the Atacama, Olaroz and Uyuni salt flats.
 Responsible for 54 percent of global lithium resources, it also represents three jurisdictions with contrasting approaches to lithium exploration.
 While Bolivia has barely scratched the surface of their lithium resource and Argentina has only recently ramped up exploration activities following the introduction of a more mining-friendly government, Chile has purveyed a strong lithium market for many years.
 Chile is also far ahead of both other countries when it comes to ease of doing business, levels of corruption, cost of production and facilitating entry for foreign companies.